 7. If you travel with pets, you should look to explore getting an EU Pet Passport otherwise you will be restricted to just 4 months in Schengen and non Schengen countries using the UK’s Pet Passport scheme.

-So this brings us to the end of our Schengen Shuffle guide.
+So this brings us to the end of our Managing the Schengen Shuffle guide.
 We hope that is has helped demystify some of the terms used and the confusions that have been building around what we can and can’t do.
 The bottom line that travel is still possible and more than perhaps we thought possible.
 So we hope that this will all feel hopeful and positive for you.

 If you have any questions please drop us an email at themotoroamers@gmail.com and we will endeavour to answer them.